Radiologic Technology Associate Degree

 - In order to be eligible for admission into the Radiologic Technology program, students must have successfully completed any required foundational courses with a grade of at least C.

-- Prior to starting the programs, students must complete GH110 and RAD100
+- Prior to starting the program, students must complete GH110 and RAD100.
+These courses can be completed after being added to the waiting list.

 Contact the Health Admissions Department for details at healthprograms@grcc.edu or (616) 234-4348.